Nephelis Logo

 We are NEPHELIS.

-AETHER is a crowd-funded aerostat probe to Venus, floating where temperature and pressure are Earth-like (50–55 km) to stream back images and data for 30–90 days.
+AETHER is a probe to Venus, floating where temperature and pressure are Earth-like (50–55 km) to stream back images and data for 30–90 days.

 The Mission: Project AETHER

-Project AETHER will send Cloudseeker, a miniprobe, to Venus's atmosphere.
-It unlocks energy and resources for floating habitats, extending human life, consciousness and AI to another world.
+Project AETHER will send Cloudseeker to Venus.
+It unlocks energy and resources for floating habitats, extending human life and consciousness to another world.

 Targeting 50–55 km altitude—Earth-like conditions—Cloudseeker validates habitation models, resource extraction and astrobiology.
 Launch: 2027.